huggingface/blog/tf-xla-generate.md

 example above, and we encourage you to read the [documentation](https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.generation_tf_utils.TFGenerationMixin.generate) for advanced use cases.
-Sadly, as soon as you run `generate` with TensorFlow, you might realize that they take a while to execute.
+Sadly, when you run `generate` with TensorFlow, you might notice that it takes a while to execute.
-If your target application expects low latency or a large amount of input prompts, running text generation with TensorFlow may look like an expensive endeavour 😬
+If your target application expects low latency or a large amount of input prompts, running text generation with TensorFlow may seem an expensive endeavour. 😬

-Fear not, for the remaining of this blog post aims to demonstrate that one line of code can make a drastic change for better.
+Fear not, for the remainder of this blog post aims to demonstrate that one line of code can make a drastic improvement.

 ## TensorFlow and XLA